alisw/alibuild/troubleshooting.markdown

 precooked configuration using so called [defaults](user.html#defaults).
 Simply add `--defaults debug` to your aliBuild flags and it will add debug flags to all your packages.

+### AliPhysics takes very long time to build and builds things like autotools, GCC

+In order to build AliPhysics, a number of externals are required, including working autotools, boost, and GCC.
+While aliBuild tries it best to reuse whatever comes from the system, it will not complain when building unless one of the system dependencies is absolutely required (e.g. X11, perl).
+This might lead to the fact it will rebuild large tool, where simply installing them might be a better option.
+For this reason we suggest that users run:

+    aliDoctor AliPhysics

+in the same path where their `alidist` folder is, before actually starting to build, so that they can get an overview of what will be picked up from the system and what not.

+Notice that if you change (either add or remove) your set of system dependencies, aliBuild will trigger a rebuild of whatever depends on them, taking additional time, so make sure you do this when not pressed for a deadline.